Go To File

 Note that this command works in global scope, that is you do not need to bring your focus to the editor to invoke it.

-To go to a file in the current solution
+Go to a file in the current solution

 In the main menu, chooseor press Ctrl+Shift+N.